abendig/django-invitation/README.md

 django-invitation
 =================
-Forked from https://github.com/lizrice/django-invitation which is forked from http://code.larlet.fr/django-invitation.
+Forked from https://github.com/lizrice/django-invitation which is forked https://bitbucket.org/david/django-invitation.

 ### This version has been modified to offer the option of using django-allauth as the authentication backend:
 - Does not require any modifications to django-allauth.